Why nuclear weapons will be on Trump's agenda

 The Biden administration says the United States might have to deploy more strategic nuclear weapons in the future and Trump could do just that.
 In his first term, Trump's nuclear weapons policy called for new capabilities, reversing decades of US arms reduction efforts, and he opposed extending New START.

-But he will confront the soaring costs of America's own modernisation of each leg of the US nuclear “triad” – ICBMs, bombers and submarines which is behind schedule and far over budget.
+But he will confront the soaring costs of America's own modernisation of each leg of the US nuclear “triad” – ICBMs, bombers and submarines - major parts of which are behind schedule and far over budget.

 The costs of the effort, which has grown to include new warhead designs, missiles, a bomber and a submarine, are projected by the Arms Control Association advocacy group to exceed $1.5 trillion over the next 30 years.

-Experts say that amount is certain to rise, threatening to divert funds needed for conventional US military forces or for non-defense programs.
+Experts say that amount is certain to rise, threatening to divert funds needed for conventional US military forces or for non-defence programmes.

 “At a certain point, we will hit a constrained budgetary environment,” warned a congressional aide, speaking on condition of anonymity.

-Iran may decide to build nuclear weapons following tit-for-tat strikes with arch foe Israel and Biden's failure to revive major power talks with Iran on restoring curbs on its nuclear program.
+Iran may decide to build nuclear weapons following tit-for-tat strikes with arch-foe Israel and Biden's failure to revive major power talks with Iran on restoring curbs on its nuclear programme.

 Washington and its European allies will lose leverage over Tehran when a UN Security Council resolution allowing a "snapback" of international sanctions on Iran expires next October.

-The sanctions were lifted in return for Iran accepting strict limits on its program under a 2015 deal designed to prevent it from developing nuclear weapons.
+The sanctions were lifted in return for Iran accepting strict limits on its programme under a 2015 deal designed to prevent it from developing nuclear weapons.

-A recent US Defense Intelligence Agency report said Pyongyang continues expanding stockpiles of materials for its nuclear weapons program.
+A recent US Defence Intelligence Agency report said Pyongyang continues expanding stockpiles of materials for its nuclear weapons programme.

-It also noted that North Korean leader Kim Jong Un set out a defense plan in 2021 calling for producing tactical warheads, “lighter nuclear weapons” and “ultra-large nuclear warheads.”
+It also noted that North Korean leader Kim Jong Un set out a defence plan in 2021 calling for producing tactical warheads, “lighter nuclear weapons” and “ultra-large nuclear warheads.”

 The Federation of American Scientists estimates that North Korea, which has conducted six underground nuclear test blasts since 2006 and more than 100 missile launches since 2022, has enough fissile material for up to 90 warheads, but "potentially" has assembled just 50.